Blackwood, Victoria: History

 When the alluvial gold became harder to find, many of the prospectors turned their attention to digging holes and excavating shafts to search for gold in quartz-reefs.
 In 1857 John Dickson established the first quartz crushing plant at Mount Blackwood, an enterprise which eventually led to him losing "most of his capital".
 The population of the Mount Blackwood diggings supported 25 hotels at its peak.

-In August 1873 a visitor to the Mount Blackwood diggings observed that “the description of Blackwood as a township is a misnomer, as the place comprises four distinct townships (within a radius of as many miles), of which the Red Hill is the centre”.
+In August 1873 a visitor to the Mount Blackwood diggings observed that "the description of Blackwood as a township is a misnomer, as the place comprises four distinct townships (within a radius of as many miles), of which the Red Hill is the centre".
 The other three were Golden Point, Barry's Reef and Simmon's Reef.
-The writer considered Barry's Reef to be “the most important township of the group”.
+The writer considered Barry's Reef to be "the most important township of the group".

-A description of Moonambel published in 1903 in the Australian Handbook contains the following details: “Blackwood is divided into three small townships, named respectively Golden Point, Red Hill, and Simmons’ Reef, all within an area of three miles; of these Red Hill is the leading one”.
-The population was “about 1,050”.
+A description of Blackwood published in 1903 in the Australian Handbook contains the following details: "Blackwood is divided into three small townships, named respectively Golden Point, Red Hill, and Simmons’ Reef, all within an area of three miles; of these Red Hill is the leading one".
+The population was "about 1,050".
 Local hotels were the Prince of Wales and Cann's Family hotels at Red Hill and the Royal Mail Hotel at Golden Point.
-The community had a mechanics’ institute, a court house, Roman Catholic, Anglican and Wesleyan churches, Rechabites and Oddfellows’ lodges and a State school at Golden Point.
-Quartz mining and sawmilling were the main local industries, and a mineral spring was “growing in favour with invalids”.
+The community had a mechanics' institute, a court house, Roman Catholic, Anglican and Wesleyan churches, Rechabites and Oddfellows' lodges and a State school at Golden Point.
+Quartz mining and sawmilling were the main local industries, and a mineral spring was "growing in favour with invalids".

 The Mount Blackwood post office closed in 1921.
-In February 1926 an article describing a trip to “the picturesque old township of Blackwood” claimed that “its mineral springs, mountain grandeur, and picnicking grounds are becoming immensely popular”.
+In February 1926 an article describing a trip to "the picturesque old township of Blackwood" claimed that "its mineral springs, mountain grandeur, and picnicking grounds are becoming immensely popular".
 In 1929 the number of people eligible to vote in the Blackwood district was 102.